facebookarchive/dfuse/README.md

 The user facing interface is the *Operations* class in fs/fuse.d.
 It provides default implementations for all handlers and every method can be invidually overwritten to provide an interface.

+## Issues and Bugs
+If you encounter issues or bugs with dfuse, please file an issue on [github](https://github.com/facebook/dfuse/issues).
+Please ensure that you maintain a constructive feedback atmosphere and if possible attach a reproduction step.
+If you have any questions, feel free to write to the D mailinglist or ask in IRC.

+Pull requests are highly appreciated!

 ## Join the dfuse community
 * Website: https://github.com/facebook/dfuse/wiki